gavinlin/sdcamp/BUILD.md

 Ubuntu Platform Precise (12.04) is used mainly and it is continuously verified by travis-ci.org as well.

-[pandoc][pandoc] can be installed directly from source, which version is 1.9.1.1.
+`multimarkdown` shall be compiled from git source.

 Though texlive 2011 can be installed separately, the default one texlive 2009 from Ubuntu repository is good enough so far.